diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 Furthermore, this enables us to think of our TMs at a higher level of abstraction and in smaller pieces.

-Those last few points completely encaplsulate what *Tummys* compositional tools are designed for.
+Those last few points completely encapsulate what *Tummys* compositional tools are designed for.
-They provide the same structural advantage of functions in other languages, be it maintanability or scalability.
+They provide the same structural advantage of functions in other languages, be it maintanaibility or scalability.

 Now, what we said before, about the important difference between transition being expressable as expression and being described in a declaration, should make more sense.
 For the algorithm we are using to shift the input, the diverging instruction path we have to follow is exactly a transition, write a blank and then move right.